ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - We do not handle reorgs the same way zcashd does, and could in theory need to delete our entire on disk state and resync the chain in some pathological reorg cases.
-- testnet rollbacks are infrequent, but possible: each rollback will require additional state service code.
+- testnet rollbacks are infrequent, but possible, due to bugs in testnet releases.
+Each testnet rollback will require additional state service code.